i05nagai/memorandum/language/english_speaking.md

 * overtime
     * after the usual time needed or expected in a job
     * a period of
+    * Any overtime shall be paid as agreed remuneration
 * cue
     * signal
         * to give sb a signal to do sth